 The Family Marathon will take place at Victoria Park in London throughout the day on Saturday 29 June 2019.
 The event village will be open from 9am, with the run starting around 10am.
 Closing times will be confirmed nearer the day.

-The course is 26.2 miles, formed of a loop just under a mile long around the event village.
+The course is 26.2 miles, formed of a mile long loop around the event village.
 A 45m finishing straight lets your entire team cross the finishing line together for a well-earned celebration and finishing line photo.

 Anyone!
 Although you will need to have a minimum of two adults to ensure that under-11s are accompanied by an adult at all times.
 You can have up to six team members per team.
-Wheelchairs and children’s pushchairs/buggies are welcome.
+Wheelchair users are very welcome to take part and children’s pushchairs/buggies are welcome too.

 No, as long as all of the 26.2 miles are completed by your team members, you can share the miles between you however you prefer.
 Remember that the distance covered by an adult accompanying an under-11 will also be recorded, and all contributes to your overall total.

 This is totally at the parent or guardian’s discretion, but the recommended maximum distance for children under 11 to run in one go is three miles.
 We encourage everyone to push themselves whilst staying within their personal limitations.
 Please seek medical advice before the event if you require guidance on how far you or your child could run safely.

 Yes, team members can run together or individually.
 Run with your family, alongside other families.
 There’s plenty of space for everyone to run at the same time.